-Accordingly, the Commission believes that the DOT engineer may provide off-duty consulting services on private development projects to local engineering design firms, as long as he adheres to the off-duty guidelines, the recusal provisions of Section 8-13-700(B), dual payment prohibitions of Section 8-13-720 and the confidentiality provisions of Section 8-13-725.
+Accordingly, the Commission believes that the Budget and Control Board employee may start his own engineering consultation business, as long as he adheres to the off-duty guidelines, the recusal provisions of Section 8-13-700(B), dual payment prohibitions of Section 8-13-720 and the confidentiality provisions of Section 8-13-725.
+The employee may represent a client before other state agencies, as long as he adheres to the off-duty employment guidelines and has no official responsibility for the agency.

 KEY WORDS: off-duty employment

--

-ANNOTATIONS: Section 8-13-700(B), 720 and 725
+ANNOTATIONS: Section 8-13-700(B), 720, 725, and 740(A)(6)